Here is the NY Times version:

 Kinnikinnick is “a preparation made from the dried leaves and bark of various plants, often including bearberry and sometimes mixed with tobacco, smoked especially by certain Native American peoples.”

-wordnik.com has many alternate spellings of Kinnikinnick:
+wordnik.com has 18 alternate spellings of Kinnikinnick:

-Kinickinick Kinikinic Kinikinick Kinikinik Kinikinnick Kinikinnik Kinnickinick Kinnickinnick Kinnikinic Kinnikinick Kinnikinik Kinnikinnic Kinnikinnick Kinnikinnik
+Kilikinic Kilikinick Killikinick Killikinnick Kinickinick Kinikinic Kinikinick Kinikinik Kinikinnick Kinikinnik Kinnickinick Kinnickinnick Kinnikinic Kinnikinick Kinnikinik Kinnikinnic Kinnikinnick Kinnikinnik

 It only takes I, K, and N in a puzzle for 4 of these to qualify.
 And an additional C permits 10 more!
 They may not be in the “allowed list” but would be accepted as Lexicon words.
 If you’re looking for Bonus words there are many possibilities. 😊